E-Wickham/Podcast-Playlist-Generator/README.md

 1. Get requests

 The code (as it stands) was a makeshift solution for me to avoid having to do any serverside coding.
 It's using a reverse proxy to avoid cors, but it's making all the requests to the rss feeds of the podcasts inside the DOM.
-This probably needs to change to either a node or php file making the requests and creating the playlists.
+This is causing the playlist to be created and loaded into the player before all the rss feeds can be added to the playlist.
+I'm considering redoing this in php to avoid this issue while also avoiding the creation of a node server.

 2. Eligible podcasts